Princeton-CDH/cdh-web/README.rst

-Unit tests are written with `py.test <http://doc.pytest.org/>`_ but use Django fixture loading and convenience testing methods when that makes things easier.
+Unit tests are written with `py.test <http://doc.pytest.org/>`_ but use Django fixture loading and convenience testing methods when that makes things easiest.
 To run them, first install test requirements (these are included in dev)::

   pip install -r requirements/test.txt